 If you've ever thought about growing banana plants indoors, you'll want 'Dwarf Cavendish', a compact variety that tops out at 6 ft (1.8 m) tall.

-Red flowers (shown at left) are followed by a bunch of bananas.
+Red flowers (shown at above) are followed by a bunch of bananas.
 It's perfectly happy in a container, as long as you can provide the sunlight it needs.

 With good citrus tree care, you'll enjoy your calamondin tree for many years.
 It's long-lived and adaptable to indoor living.